ISO 14001 – Environmental Management System

 - Producing your organisation’s ISO 14001 documentation

 Next, the IMSM consultant will audit your existing procedures and help you document the new systems that will help deliver success – both existing and how you will improve these.
 This document sets out how your business should operate going forward so that it can deliver ISO 14001.

 - Training you to adopt the ISO 14001 framework

-    Before you can be awarded the ISO 14001 certification, your organisation is submitted to the third party certifying body that IMSM believes is most suitable for your company.
-This audit is an objective view on whether your business is conforming to ISO 14001.
+Before you can be awarded the ISO 14001 certification, your organisation is submitted to the third-party certifying body that you believes is most suitable for your company.
+This audit objectively determines whether your business is conforming to ISO 14001.
 As we will have provided excellent support and guidance to your business every step of the way, you can be assured that the outcome will be successful.

 - ISO 14001 awarded